 Then in early 2016 the family of the late Rob Warren, along with Steve Cowie, selected Hexagon as appropriate owners of Adhesif Labels.
 Under Rob's direction, Adhesif has been a leader in NZ & AU labels for 35 years.
 It was a meaningful moment when Adhesif joined Hexagon in April 2016.

 Kiwi Labels and Mark-it Labels joined forces in July 2017 ... creating a larger, broadly-based business across multiple market verticals.
 The merger has been profoundly successful.
-Kiwi's two Christchurch sites have combined in Heathcote, simultaneous with the arrival of new converting capability & capacity.
+Kiwi's two Christchurch sites combined in Heathcote, simultaneous with the arrival of new converting capability & capacity.